Wildlife

 Chihuahuan Black-headed Snake, Tantilla wilcoxi.
 Photo: courtharding, iNaturalist, CC BY.

-For field ID, look for light tan or cream body with a dark gray-brown head; a pale collar crosses the back of the head and neck, specifically crossing the tips of the parietal scales.
-Typical habitat includes Madrean evergreen woodland and Petran montane conifer forest.
+A light tan or cream body, dark gray-brown head, and pale collar crossing the back of the head and neck are the useful marks.
+It usually stays under rocks, logs, and leaf litter in Madrean evergreen woodland and Petran montane conifer forest.

 Key detailWhat to look for